Beth Am Welcomes Our 2025 Saxe Scholar-In-Residence, Rabbi Dr. Rachel Mikva

 3:30 PM - 5:00 PMBeit Kehillah* & LivestreamRabbi Dr. Rachel Mikva currently serves as the Herman E. Schaalman Chair in Jewish Studies and Senior Faculty Fellow of the InterReligious Institute at Chicago Theological Seminary.
 The Institute and the Seminary work at the cutting edge of theological education, training religious leaders of diverse faiths who can build bridges across cultural and religious difference for the critical work of social transformation.

-During thirteen years as a congregational rabbi in Chicago and New York, Rabbi Mikva earned a reputation as an outspoken advocate for justice; she inspired her communities to reach deeply into the roots of Jewish learning and living as they strove together to repair the world.
+During her 13 years as a congregational rabbi in Chicago and New York, Rabbi Mikva earned a reputation as an outspoken advocate for justice; she inspired her communities to reach deeply into the roots of Jewish learning and living as they strove together to repair the world.
 With academic expertise in rabbinic literature and the history of scriptural interpretation, her courses and research address a range of Jewish and comparative studies, with a special interest in the intersections of scripture, culture, and ethics.

 Her new book, Being Human: Islamic, Christian, and Jewish Perspectives, will be published by Georgetown University Press.
 Rabbi Mikva is involved in public discourse on critical issues of the day, contributing to USA Today, CNN, Washington Post, LA Times, Sojourners, and other online media outlets.